Seebuck: Culture

 The occasion itself celebrated with a banquet on the evening before and an official lunch on the day of the opening ceremony.
 To handle the numbers of festival guests, a special train ran from Freiburg nach Titisee on the Höllental Railway.

-In September 2009 the monument was renovated, the first time for eleven years.
+In September 2009 the monument was renovated, the first time in eleven years.

 On the edge of the large car park at the foot of the Seebuck (near the Feldberger Hof) a nature conservation centre for the Southern Black Forest was built, the "House of Nature" (Haus der Natur).
 A little below it, above the federal road is the highest church in Germany: the Catholic parish church of the Transfiguration of Christ.